ilevantis/snakestart/README.md

 ## Install

-Projects based on this template require a working insgtall of [miniconda](http://conda.pydata.org/docs/install/quick.html) and [conda-env](https://github.com/conda/conda-env).
+Projects based on this template require a working install of [miniconda](http://conda.pydata.org/docs/install/quick.html) and [conda-env](https://github.com/conda/conda-env).

 1. Download this repo and`cd` into it
 2. `cp snakestart.bash ~/bin/snakestart`